-New York Technical Writer thanks all who helped Yoga Outreach
+New York Technical Writer Thanks All Who Helped Yoga Outreach

 Yoga in prisonThanks to my family, friends, technical writing colleagues, friends from the Society for Technical Communication, and technical writing clients who pledged me for the 30-Day Challenge.
 Your support really helped motivate me to get to the mat!
 Together we raised $940 for Yoga Outreach.
 That’s awesome!